arsduo/koala/readme.md

 Graph API
 ----
 The Graph API is the simple, slick new interface to Facebook's data.
+To obtain an access token to explore with, visit the [Graph API Explorer](https://developers.facebook.com/tools/explorer) and click on 'Get Access Token'.
 Using it with Koala is quite straightforward:

 ```ruby
 @graph = Koala::Facebook::API.new(oauth_access_token)
 # in 1.1 or earlier, use GraphAPI instead of API